Duplicate Field

 Tip

-When configuring match definitions later, you can choose to match on the cleansed copy fields rather than the originals.
+When configuring match definitions later, you can choose to match on the cleansed duplicate fields rather than the originals.
 This gives you the best of both worlds -- clean matching with original data preserved for review and export.

 Important